Unravelling `async for` loops

 20 JUMP_ABSOLUTE 4

-exampleThe code for GET_AITER
+>> 22 END_ASYNC_FORasync for exampleThe code for GET_AITER shows that it:

 - Calls

-. - Checks that
+__aiter__()onb. - Checks that

-is defined and is awaitable on what__aiter__()
+__anext__()is defined and is awaitable on what__aiter__()returns.

 - Checks if the iterator defines

-and it is awaitable. - Pushes the awaitable on to the stack to be called via
+__anext__()and it is awaitable. - Pushes the awaitable on to the stack to be called via

 The Built-ins